DataDog/ansible-datadog-callback/README.md

 1. Copy `datadog_callback.py` to your playbook callback directory (by default `callback_plugins/` in your playbook's root directory).
 Create the directory if it doesn't exist.
-2. You have 3 ways to set your API key.
-The callback will first use the environment variable, then the configuration file, then hostvars/vault.
+2. You have 4 ways to set your API key.
+The callback will first use the environment variable, then the configuration file, then hostvars/vault, and a specific host's hostvars.
+For more information, see the environment variable configuration.

 ##### Using environment variable